F4 Intercom Part 2: Ride Report

-Part One of the Interphone F4 review regarding Interphone nomenclature for their
+Part One of the Interphone F4 review

-Interphone F2 City, a rider-only headset that provides
+for the Interphone F2 City, a rider-only headset that provides

 basic Bluetooth connectivity for mobile phones and navigation

 audio along with an auxiliary 3.5 mm stereo plug for music connectivity.

-The Interphone "F3" designation identified in Part One is
+The Interphone "F3" designation identified in Part

-short-range rider communication with rider-to-passenger
+for short-range rider communication with rider-to-passenger

 So that brings us to the Interphone F4.
 A loaner set of F4s,

-identical to the ones originally reviewed (another story
+identical to the ones originally reviewed (another story for

 for this slightly abbreviated Ride Report and Part 2 Follow-up

 But how does the F4 intercom system compare?
 Well,

-during the time I had the F4 systems they got a thorough
+during the time I had the F4 systems they got a thorough workout,

-phones paired for emergency and work contact purposes and for on-going communications
+for emergency and work contact purposes and for on-going communications

 via the intercom.

 Part One covered the basic ground in excellent fashion and

 since it was published, more than a few comments have been posted

 and the Editor has sent a few questions along to me for further

-the objectives for this Part 2 Follow-up report are two-fold: provide further insight
+Part 2 Follow-up report are two-fold: provide further insight

 into the Interphone F4 system and address some of the questions